sirupsen/logrus/README.md

 #### Fields

-Logrus encourages careful, structured logging.
-It encourages the use of logging fields instead of long, unparseable error messages.
-For example, instead of:
+Logrus encourages careful, structured logging though logging fields instead of long, unparseable error messages.
+For example, instead of: `log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more
-`log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more discoverable:
+discoverable:

 ```go
 log = logrus.New()